Leroymilo/FurnitureFramework/doc/Directional Fields.md

 # What are Directional Fields?

-Directional Fields is a type of field that *can* depend on the rotation of the Furniture, so that the value read by the mod will change depending on which direction the Furniture is placed in.
+Directional Fields is a type of field that *can* (not must) depend on the rotation of the Furniture, so that the value read by the mod will change depending on which direction the Furniture is placed in.

-When a field is directional, its value can either be itself, or a dictionary with rotation names as keys and the actual data fields as values, the rotation names being defined in the Furniture's [Rotations field](https://github.com/Leroymilo/FurnitureFramework/blob/3.0.0/doc/Furniture.md#rotations).
+When a field is directional, its value can either be itself, or a dictionary with rotation names as keys and the actual data fields as values, the rotation names being defined in the Furniture's [Rotations](Furniture.md#rotations) field.

+If you have a doubt about the validity of a Directional Field you defined, you can rely on the json schema to tell you when there's a mistake.
+More info on how to set it up [here](Author.md#content).

-Let's take the Furniture's [Layers](https://github.com/Leroymilo/FurnitureFramework/blob/3.0.0/doc/Complex%20Fields/Layers.md) as an example.
+Let's take the Furniture's [Layers](Complex%20Fields/Layers.md) as an example.
 If you choose to have a single Layer for every rotation, the field will look like this:
 ```json
 "Layers": {
 	"Source Rect": { "X": 0, "Y": 0, "Width": 32, "Height": 32 }
 }
 ```
 But if you want each rotation to look different (which you often do), you need to use the directional variant of this field.
-For this example, we'll take the "Table Test" Furniture of the Example Pack, it has `"Rotation": 2`, if you read about the Furniture Rotations field, you'll now that its rotation keys are "Horizontal" and "Vartical".
+For this example, we'll take the "Table Test" Furniture of the Example Pack.
+It has `"Rotation": 2`, if you read about the Furniture `Rotations` field, you'll now that its rotation keys are "Horizontal" and "Vertical".
 This is how its `Layer` looks like:
 ```json
 "Layers": {
 	"Horizontal": {